FocusRelationship between engagement and one’s self-belief

 - Voluntarism (Wilhelm Wundt, late 1800s) – an attempt to systematically study human mind and human will by observing cultural behaviors, aimed at identifying the basic elements of consciousness

 - Reciprocal Determinism (Albert Bandura, 1980s) – the principle that there is a reciprocal, co-determining relationship between one’s thoughts and actions and one’s context

 - Instructional Self-Efficacy – the teacher’s personal confidence in their ability to support student learning

-- Collective Teacher Efficacy – on a school or jurisdiction level, teachers’ confidence that their collective efforts will positively influence student learning
+- Collective Teacher Efficacy (Collective Efficacy) – on a school or jurisdiction level, teachers’ confidence that their collective efforts will positively influence student learning

 CommentaryOn some levels, Self-Efficacy amounts to common sense – a formalization of the old saw, “Whether you think you can, or you think you can’t – you’re right” (attributed to Henry Ford).
 Some critics thus argue that its surrounding research is circular and uninformative, in that it is no surprise that strong self-efficacy contributes to greater success, which contributes to stronger self-efficacy … and so on.
 Additionally, there is a pronounced (but not universal) tendency of proponents to use the word innate when referring to personal abilities and traits, summoning long-debunked Nativism assumptions.